FMZennaro/fmzennaro.github.io/_pages/teaching.md

 Revision
 ======
+* A. Chaudhary and A. Sinha, *Enterprises' procurement data classification and spend visibility*, MSc dissertation submitted to BI Oslo, 2022
 * M.K.
 Berntsen, *Biological Analogies in Malware: Proposing a Phylogenetics-Inspired System for Malware Research*, MSc dissertation submitted to the University of Oslo, 2020
 * I. Ytrehus, *Detecting Buffer Overflows using Python*, MSc dissertation submitted to the University of Oslo, 2020
 * T.F.
 Lyseggen, *Keystroke as a Biometric for Authentication*, MSc dissertation submitted to the University of Oslo, 2019